patrickkunka/mixitup/docs/mixitup.Config.classnames.md

-The "modifier" portion of the classname added to disabled controls.
+The "modifier" portion of the class name added to disabled controls.

 |Type | Default